Sevada797/PastBytes/README.md

 # PastBytes
-Monitor websites and their byte changes during time
+Monitor website endpoints by their byte changes during time ⌛️🥶